argodev/learn/books/cuda_engineers/readme.md

 I worked through this book as part of my degree program as well as in support of my general work efforts.
 I selected this book as it appeared to be focused much more on the practical aspects of using CUDA than the theoretical.

+It is important to acknowlege that I claim very little ownership over the content in this repository.
+This is essentially a running-list of notes made for my personal benefit while working thorugh the text and may (and does) contain direct copies/quotes from the text.
+Often, these quotes are not specifically acknowleged as to do so in a personal notebook might add more ceremonial noise than necessary.

 > NOTE: My initial pass through this book was focused purely on a Linux-based system.
 As such, my comments/reviews/testing were targeted at that system only.
 My development machine was a HP G4 Zbook with an nVida P3000 graphics card running Ubuntu 17.04

 ## Contents